jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 will give us a window in which to type our code, and then Thonny will hand our code to the Python interpreter so that we can run our program.

 FIXME installation of Python and Thonny will go here.
+Be sure to help readers navigate Thonny, and don't forget to have them type commands directly into the shell (even though they don't know any Python yet).

 ## The `print` statement
 \label{sec:print}